android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 # State clearing

-This question appears as soon as you need to run more than 1 ui test.

-## Problem
+Whenever we execute UI tests, it is likely that we read/write some data locally.
+These changes can affect the execution of the subsequent tests, for example:

-We run `Test1`, it performs some http requests, saves some data to files and databases.
+* We run `Test1`, it performs some http requests, saves some data to files and databases.
-<br/>When `Test1` is finished, `Test2` will be launched.
+* When `Test1` is finished, `Test2` will be launched.
-<br/>However, `Test1` left some data on the device which can be a reason of `Test2` failing.
+* However, `Test1` left some data on the device which can be a reason of `Test2` failing.

-Solution — clear the data before each test
+That's where *state clearing* comes to the rescue: clear the data before each test

+## Strategies for state clearing

+There are a few strategies to deal with this:

+1. Clearing within a process
+2. Clearing package data

-## 1. Clearing within a process
+### 1. Clearing within a process

-In this case, we don't kill our application process, and we have 2 options here:
+The state clearing happens *without killing the application process*.
+We have 2 options here:

 ##### Use component from a real code base <br/>